Inclusion@Work: A Framework for Building a Disability-Inclusive Organization

 Explore strategies for creating disability-inclusive workplace cultures and meeting your organization's diversity, equity, inclusion and accessibility (DEIA) goals.

 What’s the third largest market segment in the U.S.?
 The answer might surprise you.
 It’s not a particular race, gender, or cleverly named age cohort.
 It’s people with disabilities.
-The size of this population—more than 50 million strong—surpasses Hispanics, African Americans and Asian Americans, as well as Generation X and teens.
+The size of this population—more than 50 million strong—surpasses Hispanics, Black Americans and Asian Americans, as well as Generation X and teens.
 Add in their families and friends, and you’re looking at billions of dollars in purchasing power.

 Want a slice?
 Any smart business owner would.
 As with any customer segment, one of the best ways for a company to tap into it is to ensure it is represented in its workforce.